projf/projf-explore/demos/mandelbrot/README.md

 This SystemVerilog demo uses fixed-point multiplication and a small framebuffer to render the Mandelbrot set.

-This design has an associated Project F blog post: [Mandelbrot Set in Verilog](https://projectf.io/posts/mandelbrot-verilog/).
+This design has an associated Project F blog post: [Mandelbrot in Verilog](https://projectf.io/posts/mandelbrot-verilog/).

 I've included project files for: